 - Home remedies: Coffee, caffeinated tea, essential oils like basil oils, eucalyptus oil, and lavender oil, mustard oil provide relief in the asthma symptoms.
 Keep essential oils in a room for slow inhalation or massage your chest with warm mustard oil to get relief.

 Diagnosis of Asthma:

 Diagnosis of asthma is suspected when there are regular signs and symptoms of wheezing, whistling sound in breathing, coughing, and difficulty in breathing.
-If these signs worsen during exercise, viral infection attack, change of season, allergens, air pollution etc then Spirometry test is performed for diagnosis of asthma.
+If these signs worsen during exercise, viral infection attack, change of season, allergens, air pollution, etc then Spirometry test is performed for the diagnosis of asthma.